-After practicing obstetrics for 20 years, there are certain questions that came up time and again from expectant moms.
+After practicing obstetrics for 20 years, there were certain questions that came up time and again.
 One of the most common questions was: What are Braxton Hicks contractions?

 The diagnosis of Braxton Hicks contractions is made after other explanations for uterine contractions, such as premature labor, abruption, dehydration, ruptured membranes, multiple gestations, chorioamnionitis, and pyelonephritis have been ruled out.

 This post may contain affiliate links, you can catch our full disclaimer at the bottom of this post.

 Braxton Hicks contractions are often described as a painless tightening (contraction) of the uterus that occurs intermittently